UCSD-SEELab/iot-hd-reading-group/HD/HDC-MER/HDC-MER.md

 * Cons:
     * No effiency evaluation.
     * How useful is binary emotion classification, what happens when multiple label is involved.
+    * Baseline too simplistic, no compaison with CNN or LSTM.